OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 #3 Zabbix 6 removed the auditlog_details table.
 The script is compatible with this version now, make sure to uncomment the fix for older Zabbix versions.

-#4 For RHEL9 based systems use the CRB repository (Rocky Linux 9 specific) to get Perl-DataTime. sudo dnf config-manager --set-enabled crb
+#4 For RHEL9 based systems use the CRB repository (Rocky Linux 9 specific) to get Perl-DataTime. dnf config-manager --set-enabled crb

 Make sure to uncomment the correct lines (see blog post), the default is setup for MySQL 5.6 or MariaDB.